Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Conclusion

 \section{Conclusion}

-Existing literature in empirical economics and econometrics has long suggested the importance of open-ended discovery from high-dimensional or unstructured data.
-The framework proposed in this paper shows how new statistical procedures for high-dimensional multiple hypothesis testing, when combined with the latest innovations in interpretability methods for machine learning models, can facilitate open-ended, interpretable discovery at scale with higher practicality and higher fidelity than previously possible.
-It also illustrates how treating (automatic) feature interpretation evaluation as a formal statistical inference problem can yield several scientific benefits in the process of making discoveries.
+Literatures in empirical economics and econometrics have increasingly suggested the importance of open-ended discovery from high-dimensional or unstructured data (e.g., \cite{ludwig_machine-learning_2017,ludwig_machine_2024,chernozhukov_fisherschultz_2025}).
+The framework proposed in this paper shows how newly validated statistical procedures for high-dimensional multiple hypothesis testing, when combined with the latest innovations in interpretability methods for AI models, can facilitate open-ended, interpretable discovery at scale with higher practicality and higher fidelity than previously possible.

-Importantly, the automaticity of the proposed framework makes it subject to very few researcher degrees of freedom, making it resilient to cherry-picking and motivated data snooping without compromising the purpose of discovery in the first place.
-This is especially true if one couples this framework with minimal preregistration efforts, e.g., simply publicly declaring what dictionary learning model, LLM, and automatic interpretation pipeline (explainer LLM and prompts) are to be used for the analysis, and if any of the features are to be filtered on principled grounds.